Tooth whitening: Risks

 Some of the common side effects involved in teeth whitening are increased sensitivity of the teeth, gum irritation, and extrinsic teeth discolouration.

 Hypersensitivity

 The use of bleach with extremely low pH levels in the tooth whitening procedure may lead to hypersensitive teeth, as it causes the dentinal tubules to open.
 Exposure to cold, hot, or sweet stimuli may further exacerbate the intensity of the hypersensitive response.
-Amongst those who receive in-office whitening treatment, between 67–78% of the individuals experience sensitivity after the procedure where hydrogen peroxide and heat is utili zed.
+Amongst those who receive in-office whitening treatment, between 67 and 78% of the individuals experience sensitivity after the procedure where hydrogen peroxide and heat is utilized.
 Although it varies from person to person, sensitivity after whitening treatment can last up to 4–39 days.

 Potassium nitrate and sodium fluoride in toothpastes are used to ease discomfort following bleaching, however, there is no evidence to suggest that this is a permanent method to eradicate the issue of hypersensitivity.

 Irritation of mucous membranes

 Hydrogen peroxide is an irritant and cytotoxic.
 Hydrogen peroxide with concentrations of 10% or higher can cause tissue damage, be corrosive to mucous membranes and cause burning sensation to the skin.
 Chemical burns can commonly occur whilst bleaching, irritation and discolouration of the mucous membranes may occur if a high concentration of oxidising agent comes in to contact with unprotected tissue.
 Poorly fitting bleaching trays are amongst the most common reasons for chemical burns.
 The temporary burning induced by whitening treatments can be reduced by using custom-made plastic trays or nightguards provided by the dental professional.
 This prevents the leakage of solution onto the surrounding mucosa.